 3. DIVERSITY NEEDS INSTITUTIONAL GROUNDING.
 As it stands, our cultural insistence on diversity and toleration has no central institution, nor core metaphysical foundation, to appeal to.
 Without institutional or metaphysical grounding, such values eat themselves, in actions such as the toleration of groups dedicated to non-toleration, and the embrace and inclusion of those dedicated to hate.
 This creates inevitable contradictions, as bad actors demand toleration for divisive and dehumanizing ideologies such as Neo-Fascism, while other bad actors use “cancel culture” to silence and shame and censure disagreement in the name of "Diversity and Inclusion".
 What is required then is an official institution and a metaphysics dedicated to diversity, tolerance, and inclusion, which also has clear boundaries and ethical norms for excluding hatred and demonization.
 A State Church, dedicated to a God of Love, who is revealed in the life of an Oppressed Savior who calls us to protect the vulnerable and liberate the oppressed, is an ideal institutional and metaphysical basis for a sustainable vision of real Diversity and Inclusion.

 Would any of this actually work?
 Perhaps only in the mind of a gifted science fiction writer.
+This is, after all, merely a thought experiment by someone who has read too many novels set in the future.
 But then again, perhaps as we move into a post-scarcity society, in which much of our labor is done by artificial intelligence, and monetary value is largely a technological construct, and we live on multiple planets, we will definitely evolve new ways of organizing society that will look very different from the systems we have used in the past.
 Perhaps the way to the future will involve re-visioning the systems of the past.

 2. DOMINATION BY MONIED INTERESTS.
 All levels of government, including the representative and the executive, are overly influenced by monied interests, and the lure of power.
 All levels of government are beholden to Corporate money to wage successful campaigns to get into office, and then to maintain their role in office.
 As soon as they win one election they must immediately direct attention to fundraising for the next election, rather than focusing on the needs of their people.
 And the election of executive leaders exacerbates all of these trends to the highest imaginable degree.
 By making the monarch the official owner of all potential power, in the form of all material resources, it takes away the profit motive from the crown.
 Since the crown owns all potential power, it does not stand to gain from bribes or "donations", and can effectively check monied interests with its long term role as protector of the people and chief steward of God's resources.